gc820/CMEECourseWork/README.md

 - `sys`: For interacting with the Python interpreter and command-line arguments.
 - `doctest`: For testing code embedded in docstrings.

-No additional installations are necessary as these modules are included with Python's standard library.
+No additional installations are necessary as these modules are included with the Python and R standard library.

 ## Installation
 N/A